Shima-Sa/Trial_project/README.md

 Two bar charts compare the most frequent tags and unanswered tags.
-The overlap shows that highly popular topics like Python, JavaScript, Java, and ReactJS also have high volumes of unanswered questions — suggesting fast-growing but complex areas of discussion.
+The overlap shows that highly popular topics like Python, JavaScript, Java, and ReactJS also have high volumes of unanswered questions, suggesting fast-growing but complex areas of discussion.

 <img width="504" height="326" alt="image" src="https://github.com/user-attachments/assets/fdaad128-2781-43cd-8577-1131f60f0be2" />